Mozambique's Mondlane: 'FRELIMO must restore the truth' – DW – 11/07/2024

 Mozambique's Mondlane: 'FRELIMO must restore the truth'November 7, 2024

 In an exclusive interview with DW, Mondlane confirms that he has been approached by FRELIMO members.
-He also says he doesn't fear threats on his life, even after a lawyer and a candidate associated with the Mozambican opposition figure were gunned down in Maputo several weeks ago.
+He says he doesn't fear threats on his life, even after a lawyer and a candidate associated with him were gunned down in Maputo several weeks ago.
 Here's what Mondlane had to say during a recent interview with DW Africa.

 Venâncio Mondlane: This is typical of "cynical" governments.
 It's typical of a lack of vision when it comes to negotiation processes.
 They refuse to recognize that FRELIMO's public policies over the past 50 years have been disastrous.